SenseNet/sncom-resources/_docs/snadmin-builtin-steps.md

 # Built-in SnAdmin steps
 **sensenet ECM** evolves constantly and we release new versions of the product from time to time.
 To make the upgrade easier we offer **upgrade packages** for *Enterprise* customers. *Community* customers can take advantage of this packaging framework also, to create their own upgrade packages or aid their **build processes**.
 This article lists all the available built-in steps that are shipped with the product and can be used to build a package.

+>To learn more about the tool we use to execute these packages, please check out the [SnAdmin](https://github.com/SenseNet/sn-admin) repository.
+>
+>Developers may create their own [custom steps](http://community.sensenet.com/docs/tutorials/snadmin-create-custom-step) to extend the built-in API.

 ## Basic steps
 ### Assign